adam-zakaria/task_dashboard/README.md

 # Design Decisions

 ## Frameworks, libraries, and tools
-This project uses React (bootstrapped with Vite), Tailwind CSS, and Material UI.
+This project uses React, Vite, Tailwind CSS, and Material UI.

 ### React
-React is a very popular modern front end framework and is popular for a lot of reasons: tons of libraries, great templating language (JSX), modularity (components), performance, and a lot more.
+React is a very popular modern front end framework and is popular for a lot of reasons: a vast collection of libraries, great templating language (JSX), modularity (components), performance, and a lot more.
 Because of its popularity, finding front end devs to work on React projects is very easy - there are a lot of React devs.

 ### Vite
 Vite and Create React App are two of the most popular ways to start and serve React project.
 Vite is *very* fast - when a change is made to the project Vite recompiles very quickly, a lot faster than CRA.